 CORHA High-Level Outbreak Investigation Guidance

-Rachel Stricof presented the CORHA High-level Outbreak Investigation Guidance that will be modelled after the CIFOR guidance (slide deck available on Basecamp).
-She described the various chapters that will be included in the CIFOR guidance and explained that CORHA will focus specifically on chapter 5 of the CIFOR guidelines.
-She solicited ideas and feedback from meeting participants on additional chapters or components they would like to see further developed?
+Rachel Stricof presented the CORHA High-level Outbreak Investigation Guidance that will be modelled after the CIFOR guidelines (slide deck available on Basecamp).
+She described the various chapters that will be included in the guidance and explained that CORHA will focus specifically on chapter 5 of the CIFOR guidelines.
+She solicited ideas and feedback from meeting participants on additional chapters or components they would like to see further developed.
 Meeting participants provided the following feedback: